-Petervarys to Benchmark Liguria MTN Divide: New Italian Mountain Bike Ultra
+Petervarys to Benchmark Liguria Mountain Divide: New Italian Mountain Bike Ultra

-On June 14, 2014, American ultra-racers Jay and Tracey Petervary of Victor, Idaho, will take the start line to benchmark a new Italian mountain bike ultra race, the Liguria MTN Divide.
+On June 14, 2014, American ultra-racers Jay and Tracey Petervary of Victor, Idaho, will take the start line to benchmark a new Italian mountain bike ultra race, the Liguria Mountain Divide.

 The first official running of the LMD will take place in June 2015.
 The 311-mile course features a daunting 55,800 feet of climbing and follows the route of the Alta Via MTB Stage Race through the Ligurian Alps of northwestern Italy.
 Unlike the stage race, the LMD will follow the self-supported ethos of current cycling ultras like the Tour Divide Race.